jessequiroga/gatsby-blog/content/stash/moving-your-dog-from-SA-to-IE/index.md

 It was just a regular Saturday.
 My husband "went to Builder’s Warehouse", a pretty standard outing for young home owners on a Saturday morning.
 When he came home, he asked me if it was okay if we spent a little extra money that month and subsequently presented me with a big blue dog collar and leash.
 There may have been tears.

-That afternoon we went to a dog shelter in the Northern Suburbs of Cape Town, <a href="https://www.facebook.com/bellasguardianangels/" target="_blank">Bella’s Guardian Angles</a>, where we met a very anxious little guy now, who's not so little and known as Wilco.
+That afternoon we went to a dog shelter in the Northern Suburbs of Cape Town, <a href="https://www.facebook.com/bellasguardianangels/" target="_blank">Bella’s Guardian Angles</a>, where we met a very anxious little guy, who's known as Wilco and not so little.
 Two and a half years later and I’m still waiting for my heart to stop expanding.

 ![Wilco The Pup](./wilco_the_pup.jpg)